freddavies/PypeIt/doc/help/pypeit_reduce_by_step.rst

     options:
-      -h, --help   show this help message and exit --det DET    Detector number or Mosaic tuple.
+      -h, --help   show this help message and exit --det DET    Single detector number or Mosaic tuple.
+The Mosaic tuple must include the parentheses and be provided as a string, e.g.
+                   "(1,2)".
 Required, but the list of options is provided if nothing is provided.
       --show       Show reduction steps via plots (which will block further execution until clicked on) and outputs to ginga.
 Requires remote control ginga session via "ginga --modules=RC,SlitWavelength &"